Proxemics: Work psychology

-Advertising

-Part of Facebook's earning comes from on-site advertising.
-During these years, Facebook has offered companies the ability to post and present content in a timeline format on their free brand or business page.
-By doing so, companies can deliver a more comprehensive promotional message and increase audience engagement.
-If a user "likes" a brand page, corporate content posted on the brand page will appear in the user's news feed.
-Many users felt angry about the overly implanted ads that showed up in their Facebook timeline.

-Users that consider Facebook advertising "annoying" and "intrusive" may do so because companies are invading their social domain (territory) with targeted, paid-for, corporate communications.
-Those that "hate" receiving targeted messages on their social media profiles could be experiencing frustration.
-It is likely that these users are devoting effort to the creation and maintenance of boundaries around their social role, only to have advertisers break through these boundaries with promotional content.
+A credenza desk and other office furniture can be important to the proxemics of the corporate management office.

 Cinema

 Proxemics is an essential component of cinematic mise-en-scène, the placement of characters, props and scenery within a frame, creating visual weight and movement.
 There are two aspects to the consideration of proxemics in this context, the first being character proxemics, which addresses such questions as: How much space is there between the characters?, What is suggested by characters who are close to (or, conversely, far away from) each other?, Do distances change as the film progresses? and, Do distances depend on the film's other content?
 The other consideration is camera proxemics, which answers the single question: How far away is the camera from the characters/action?
 Analysis of camera proxemics typically relates Hall's system of proxemic patterns to the camera angle used to create a specific shot, with the long shot or extreme long shot becoming the public proxemic, a full shot (sometimes called a figure shot, complete view, or medium long shot) becoming the social proxemic, the medium shot becoming the personal proxemic, and the close up or extreme close up becoming the intimate proxemic.

 Film analyst Louis Giannetti has maintained that, in general, the greater the distance between the camera and the subject (in other words, the public proxemic), the more emotionally neutral the audience remains, whereas the closer the camera is to a character, the greater the audience's emotional attachment to that character.
 Or, as actor/director Charlie Chaplin put it: "Life is a tragedy when seen in close-up, but a comedy in long shot."